Judge and Disclosure Database

 For the benefit of researchers, practitioners, and the public we are proud to host a comprehensive and growing structured database of judges and their financial interests.

-The database contains information about nearly fifteen thousand state and federal judges.
+The database contains information about more than sixteen thousand state and federal judges, making it a treasure trove for those wishing to do judicial analytics.
 This data has been sourced from books, court websites, commercial data sources, public records requests, and federal financial disclosure forms.

 Information currently includes biographical data about each person, their financial disclosure records, the roles they have held before, during and after their time in the judicial branch, their political affiliations, their education, and any retention events that kept them in a judicial position (such as a reappointment).